An 8-hour Russian drone barrage keeps Kyiv on edge as the war in Ukraine nears 1,000 days

 Power outages were reported in the Zhytomyr region, which borders Kyiv to the west, following a Russian attack there, according to the energy company Zhytomyroblenergo.

-Another Russian drone attack injured one person in the southern city of Odesa, regional Gov. Oleh Kiper said, as drone debris damaged an 11-story residential building.
+Another Russian drone attack injured one person in the southern city of Odesa, regional Gov. Oleh Kiper said, and drone debris damaged an 11-story residential building.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine